Student life doesn't have to end with your last lecture of the day - not if you're staying in one of our purpose-built rooms at the Hadlow campus.

 Students living in residential accommodation benefit from our experienced Student Support Team, available at all times day or night.
 They will guide and support you in personal matters and future planning.
-This also includes the Student Support Team working closely with the Curriculum Teams to help you stay on track with your course and help you achieve your educational goals.
+The Student Support Team work closely with the Curriculum to help you stay on track with your course and help you achieve your educational goals.

 Staff are passionate about the experiences that the residential students benefit from, with all students who completed the recent Ofsted survey being unanimous in their view that they feel safe, supported and are able to discuss anything with the team.
 Comments such as “being resident is like coming home, we’re like a family” demonstrate this.

-A wide range of enrichment and social activities are also available, helping them to develop their skills and circle of friends.
-Many of these enrichment activities are student-led, with suggestions about clubs and sports teams taken forward so that they can enjoy their time living away from home.
+A wide range of enrichment and social activities are also available, helping you develop your skills and expand your circle of friends.
+Many of these enrichment activities are student-led, with suggestions about clubs and sports teams taken forward so that you can enjoy your time living away from home.

 The Cost of Accommodation